 We adore Montreal.
 Not only is Montreal our favourite Canadian city, but it is also one of our favourite cities in the entire world.
 There’s just something about the city that speaks to us.
 We love the walkability, the architecture, the markets, the French sensibility and the food.
 Especially the food.
 Although the food scene in Montreal is eclectic and international, it maintains a uniquely French Canadian vibe.
 Of course, we love stalwart restaurants like Au Pied de Cochon and Joe Beef, but we also enjoy eating smoked meat sandwiches and exploring the city’s ethnic fare from Portuguese to Japanese.
 But it’s the poutine that we love the most in Montreal.
 Poutine was invented in the province of Quebec, and nobody makes this tasty concoction of French fries, cheese curds and gravy better than in Montreal.

 Okanagan Valley, British Columbia

 One of my favourite places in Canada is the Okanagan Valley in the British Columbia interior.
 Located a 5 hours drive from Vancouver, the region is rich in nature, outdoor adventures, delicious foods and lots and lots of wine.
 It is the perfect place to head for a weekend getaway during the hot months of summer.
 From swimming to paddleboard to just relaxing on the beach, there are plenty of lakes in the region to soak up some sun.
-For the wine lover the 180km-long Okanagan Valley has more wineries than you can count and realistically taste.
+For the wine lover, the 180km-long Okanagan Valley has more wineries than you can count and realistically taste.
 The area is also rich in orchards filled with fresh fruit ready for the picking.
-Or if you prefer a more active experience there are a number of hikes in the area or you can bike along the Myra Canyon Trestle Bridges.
+Or if you prefer a more active experience, there are some hikes in the area, or you can bike along the Myra Canyon Trestle Bridges.
 Regardless of your interests, there is something for everyone in the region.